5 Essential Tips for 11+ Exam Revision

 The 11+ exam (or 11 Plus exam) is a standardised test used by grammar schools and selective independent schools to assess the academic abilities and potential of students entering secondary education from Year 6.
 The exam typically covers subjects like Mathematics, English, Verbal reasoning, and Non-Verbal Reasoning.

-Excelling in the 11 Plus exam is often a crucial factor in determining admission to selective schools.
+Excelling in the 11+ exam is often a crucial factor in determining admission to selective schools.
 Given the competitiveness of the admissions process, comprehensive 11+ exam preparation has become essential for students aspiring to secure a place in these prestigious institutions.
 Effective 11+ exam preparation involves mastering key concepts, consistent practicing of 11+ exam questions and honing skills to prosper in both Verbal and Non-Verbal Reasoning.

 Key Dates for 11+ Exams in the UK